History, tourist information, and nearby accommodation

-New College began life as St. Mary's College, the brainchild of William Wykeham, influential Bishop of Winchester and Chancellor of England.
+New College began life as St Mary's College, the brainchild of William Wykeham, influential Bishop of Winchester and Chancellor of England.
 The trouble was, there was already a college at Oxford named St. Mary's (now Oriel College), so Wykeham's foundation became the "new St. Mary's", and eventually simply "New College".

 When New College was founded in 1379 it was the first college to be designed around the now obligatory quadrangle (although Merton's Mob Quad is older, it grew up organically, rather than by plan).

-Bishop Wykeham intended New College to serve a dual purpose; supply clergy to replace those who had died in the Black Plague, and provide a chantry chapel whose priests would sing daily prayers for his soul.
+Bishop Wykeham intended New College to serve a dual purpose; supply clergy to replace those who had died in the Black Death, and provide a chantry chapel whose priests would sing daily prayers for his soul.

 Wykeham made certain that there would be a steady supply of well educated students for his new college by also founding a grammar school at Winchester (now Winchester College).
 At first New College took all its students from Winchester, a practice which did not cease until 1854.